In Pittsburgh, Pennsylvania, First Degree Felonies (F1) are the most serious crimes that you can commit.

 Your sentencing judge will look at your prior criminal record and the OGS score for your crime when sentencing you.
 If your OGS score is low and you have few previous convictions, your guideline sentence will be shorter.
 Trial judges in Pennsylvania have discretionary power and are allowed to pass sentences that differ from the guidelines if mitigating or aggravating factors are involved.Mandatory Minimum Sentences

-If you are charged with a felony, immediately contact one of the Pittsburgh criminal lawyers from Logue Law, by calling us at (412) 389-0805.
+If you are charged with a felony, immediately contact one of the criminal lawyers from the Pittsburgh firm of Logue Law, by calling us at (412) 389-0805.
 Do not wait; the sooner you hire a lawyer, the better your outcome will be.To Learn More About Pennsylvania Offense Classes and Gravity Scores

 Under The Pennsylvania Criminal Code, offense classes and gravity scores are defined in Title 204, Chapter 303.